Date last updated: 15 October 2021

 Re-registering the birth of the child

 This can only be done if the father’s name is not on the original birth certificate.
 The mother must agree, and must either go with the father to the registry office, or complete the statutory declaration of parentage form.
-Application forms are available from your local registry office or from www.gov.uk.
+Application forms are available from your local registry office or you can download the statutory declaration of parentage form from gov.uk.

 Making a parental responsibility agreement with the mother